Akhtar Mansour: Death

 On 21 May 2016, Mansour was killed in a U.S. military drone strike on the N-40 National Highway in Pakistan near Ahmad Wal, not far from the Pakistan–Afghanistan border; Mansour had crossed earlier that day from Iran into Pakistan through the Taftan, Balochistan border crossing, some 450 km away from the spot where he was killed.
 Mansour was being driven to Quetta, after a long stay in Iran, reportedly to both visit family and seek medical treatment.
 The CIA had learned of Mansour's location via electronic intercepts, and the movements of his vehicle were tracked using signals intelligence provided by the NSA.
 Mansour had crossed into Pakistan posing as a Pakistani citizen, using forged identity documents (a Pakistani passport and national ID card under the name "Muhammad Wali.")
 The false passport showed that Mansour had entered Iran on 28 March.
-Mansour and his taxi driver were both killed in the strike against the Toyota Corolla, which was struck by two Hellfire missiles launched by Reaper drones that had evaded Pakistani radar.
+Mansour and his taxi driver were both killed in the strike against the Toyota Corolla, which was struck by two Hellfire missiles launched by Reaper drones.

 The following day, U.S. Secretary of State John Kerry announced that the United States had "conducted a precision airstrike that targeted Taliban leader Mullah Mansour in a remote area of the Afghanistan-Pakistan border" against Mansour that had likely killed him, and stated that Mansour "posed a continuing, imminent threat" to U.S. personnel and Afghans.
 Kerry said that the leaders of both Pakistan and Afghanistan were made aware of the airstrike but did not comment on the timing of the notifications, which he said included a telephone call from him to Pakistani Prime Minister Nawaz Sharif.
 The Pakistani government later said it was notified of the strike seven hours after it took place.
 On 23 May 2016, U.S. President Barack Obama confirmed that Mansour had been killed in the American airstrike that he had sanctioned, and stated that Mansour had been planning attacks against U.S. targets in Kabul.
 Obama stated afterwards that he had hoped Mansour's death would lead to the Taliban joining a peace process.
 The death of Mansour was also later officially confirmed separately by the Afghan government and members of the Taliban.

 The U.S. government agencies involved reportedly agreed that officials were to be vague about identifying the location of the strike, beyond saying it took place in the Afghanistan-Pakistan border region.
 The strike that killed Mansour was a rare instance of a U.S. drone strike in Balochistan; U.S. strikes in Pakistan were more generally limited to the Federally Administered Tribal Areas.

-Two senior members of the Taliban said that Pakistani authorities had delivered Mansour’s badly burned body to the Taliban for its burial in Quetta, Balochistan.
+Two senior members of the Taliban said that Pakistani authorities had delivered Mansour's badly burned body to the Taliban for its burial in Quetta, Balochistan.
 Pakistani officials, however, denied handing over a body.
 Mansour's body was later handed over to his relatives in Afghanistan.